WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/README.md

 sites.csv is input to waterallocations_NM.ipnb.

-##  2. watersources_UT.ipynb - generate list of water sources from which water is allocated from
+##  2. watersources_NM.ipynb - generate list of water sources from which water is allocated from
 Table required:
 **OSE_Points_of_Diversion.csv** (Points of diversions table containing New Mexico Water Rights data together with site information for for water sources).

 Supplemental Script required:
 **beneficialuseDictionary.py**
  -Includes the following code dictionaries for New Mexico: Beneficial Use, Allocation Legal Status, Groundwater source type, Coordinate method type, and Coordinate method accuracy.

+Supplemental Script required 2:
+**utilityFunctions.py**

        - generate empty waterSources.csv file with controlled vocabulary headers
        - assign defined Water Source Types